Amazon Black Friday deals: Echo, Kindle, Fire TV, and more | ZDNet

 $140 off

-This Ring Video Doorbell and Echo Show 5 bundle usually costs $290, so you're saving quite a bit.
+This Ring Video Doorbell and Echo Show 5 bundle usually cost $290, so you're saving quite a bit here.
 It includes Amazon's 5-inch smart display, which, of course, works with the Ring Doorbell to show you who's at your door.$150 at Amazon

 Amazon Fire HD 10 tablet